pathakdhruv/GalDynPsrFreq0/README.txt

-# 8) Calculation of instrinsic frequnecy derivative and second derivative.
+# 8) Calculation of instrinsic frequency derivative.
 Ordering of the arguments is important.

-First assign values of ldeg,  bdeg,  dkpc,  (meaning of the parameters are as usual) and calculate the excess terms as usual:
+First assign values of ldeg,  bdeg,  dkpc,  (meaning of the parameters are as usual) and calculate the excess terms for frequency first derivative as usual:

 fex_pl =  GalDynPsrFreq.modelX.Expl(ldeg, bdeg, dkpc) # excess term parallel to the Galactic plane